We’ve Got Your All-Over Colour Needs Covered

 Full-Head Colour Application 101

 Anytime you colour your hair, you should compare your starting point with the pictures on the side of the box to get a clear idea of what your final colour result will be.
 It’s important to compare your roots and not your ends to the “before” picture on the box to get the most accurate comparison.
+Try on your favourite hair colour virtually before you commit!

 Choose Colours That Complement Your Skin Tone

 If your veins look blue showing through your skin, you look best in silver versus gold jewellery and green, blue, and purple outfits suit you best, you’re skin is probably a "cool tone."
 Brown, Black, and Blonde hair colour shades with “ash” will look great.
 Looking to go Red?
 Try “cool” reds, such as those with burgundy tones.
 If your veins look more green than blue, you look best in gold jewellery and earth-toned clothes, then, you likely have a "warm skin tone."
 Look for Brown, Black, and Blonde hair colour shades with words like “gold,” or “mahogany” in the name.
 For red shades, cobber & auburn, tones will complement you best.
+Take our hair colour quiz to get to know your perfect shade match.

 Follow Application Instructions Carefully